- Senior Associate

 Mr. Belitza acquired his Juris Doctor from the Rutgers School of Law - Camden.
-While at Rutgers, he earned the Pro Bono Award for having volunteered 80 hours of legal aid to indigent clients by representing them in family law matters under the NJ Student Practice Rule.
-Also, during law school, he was a student advocate for the Federal Prisoner Re-Entry Program.
+Even during his attendance at Rutgers, he volunteered his free time to serve the poor and indigent with pro bono legal services.
+Upon graduation, he earned the Pro Bono Award which is bestowed only to students who have volunteered more than 80 hours of legal aid.
+Also, during law school, he had a particular drive to help former incarcerated individuals return to society through the Federal Prisoner Re-Entry Program.
 Tom is passionate about being a lawyer: In his own words, "I have a strong sense of justice and a compelling motivation to assist those who are in need, who have been hurt, and who have suffered some wrong done to them."

 - Divorce Law